BabyBlue26/BabyBlue26/README.md

-- 👋 Hi, I’m @BabyBlue26
+- 👋 Hi
-- 👀 I’m interested in Game Development and software
+- 👀 I’m interested in NERFs and all things Computer Vision
-- 🌱 I’m currently learning python and javacript
+- 🌱 I mostly use python and javacript

 <!---